414owen/owen.cafe/content/posts/the-same-speed-as-c.md

 Our first version was able to process 295.26MiB/s, and our best version reached 1.94GiB/s.

--- TODO check link matches title

-The code listings for this post can be found on [Github](https://github.com/414owen/blog-code/tree/master/02-twice-as-fast-as-asm).
+The code listings for this post can be found on [Github](https://github.com/414owen/blog-code/tree/master/02-the-same-speed-as-c).

 So, let's start with the first C version: